Intermittent Fasting and Menstruation for Active Females

 What Does a Healthy Menstrual Cycle Look Like?

-If you’re interested in figuring how if you have a healthy menstrual cycle, download our free checklist which is shown below.
+If you’re interested in figuring how if you have a healthy menstrual cycle, download our free Healthy Menstrual Cycle Checklist PDF which is shown below.

 Checking all the following boxes would constitute a healthy menstrual cycle!

 - 4-7 days of bleeding